15 Easy Fish Crafts for Kids – Fin-tastic DIY Ideas

 6. Popsicle Stick Fish Craft

-Use some of the used pop sickle sticks after relishing the favorite ice creams to make a delightful fish craft.
-By pre-cutting felt in a wide variety of colors can help toddlers to do this activity with ease.
-Sticking a magnet to the back turns this fish into a fridge magnet or instant party favor gift.
+Use some of the used pop sickle sticks after relishing the favourite ice creams to make a delightful fish craft.
+By pre-cutting felt in a wide variety of colours can help toddlers to do this activity with ease.
+Sticking a magnet to the back turns this fish into a fridge magnet or instant party favour gift.

 What You Will Need